kskvarci/ServiceBusOverviewDemo/README.md

 	- Use to scale out topics as subscriptions on a given topic are limited to 2000:
 	![](images/autoforwardscale.gif "")
 	- Use to decouple senders and receivers
-	- In below example a set of subscription is set up to forward a subset of messages hitting a topic into downstream queues for processing.
+	- In below example a set of subscription is set up to forward a subset of messages sent to a topic into downstream queues for processing.
 This prevents the topics from hitting quota.
 	![](images/autoforwarddecouple.gif "")

 - [**Dead-letter queue**](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues)